vgorbenko/azure-content/articles/application-insights/app-insights-scom.md

 	ms.date="08/12/2016"
 	ms.author="awills"/>

-# Application Performance Monitoring using Application Insights for SCOM
+# Monitoring web apps using Application Insights Management Pack for System Center Operations Manager

 If you use System Center Operations Manager (SCOM) to manage your servers, you can monitor performance and diagnose performance issues with the help of [Visual Studio Application Insights](app-insights-asp-net.md).
 Application Insights monitors your web application's incoming requests, outgoing REST and SQL calls, exceptions, and log traces.
 It provides dashboards with metric charts and smart alerts, as well as powerful diagnostic search and analytical queries over this telemetry.

-You can switch on Application Insights monitoring by using an SCOM management pack.
+You can control Application Insights monitoring of your .NET web applications by using an SCOM management pack.

 ## Before you start